codenameoperative/what-is-life/README.md

 <<<<<<< HEAD
 # 🎮 What is Life?
 (Development Halted)

-**Notice (October 2025):** I'm back!
-Development of "What is Life?" is resuming after a brief hiatus.
-An exciting update is coming in late October to early november with new features and improvements.
-Stay tuned for more details!
+**Notice (October 2025):** Development of "What is Life?" has resumed after a brief hiatus.
+The latest build includes performance improvements and bug fixes.
+Development is now active with regular updates planned.

 ---
 =======